IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

    ```

    If the status does not show 1/1 READY, check periodically.
 If after 1 minute, the pod is still not ready:
-   - Go back and double check your keycloak configuration.
-This is the most common cause for the pod not being ready.
-   - After fixing keycloak configuration, delete the pod so another one gets started:
+   - Delete the pod so another one gets started:
      ```
      oc delete pod <pod-name>
      ```
+   - If that still does not work, go back and double check your keycloak configuration.
+   - After fixing keycloak configuration, delete the pod so another one gets started:

 1. Run the following command to get the URL of your application:
 ```